Laboratory Bonds

 Laboratory Corporate Bonds Issued

 Laboratory issues bonds to finance its operations.
 Corporate bonds make up one of the most significant components of the U.S. bond market and are considered the world's largest securities market.
 Laboratory uses the proceeds from bond sales for a wide variety of purposes, including financing ongoing mergers and acquisitions, buying new equipment, investing in research and development, buying back their own stock, paying dividends to shareholders, and even refinancing existing debt.
-Most Laboratory bonds can be classified according to their maturity, which is the date when Laboratory has to pay back the principal to investors.
+Most Laboratory bonds can be classified according to their maturity, which is the date when Laboratory of has to pay back the principal to investors.
 Maturities can be short-term, medium-term, or long-term (more than ten years).
 Longer-term bonds usually offer higher interest rates but may entail additional risks.

 Laboratory Net Debt